theimowski/master-thesis/docs/section-application.md

 In Music Store, form authentication approach was applied.
 Form authentication relies on passing users credentials in request body, with Content-Type header representing either URL or multi-part form data encoding.
-This mechanism should always be accompanied with Secure Socket Layer (SSL) encryption, meaning that HTTPS scheme should be used, because form authentication does not provide ad hoc encryption and the request body is often sent in plain text.
+This mechanism should always be accompanied with Secure Socket Layer (SSL) encryption, meaning that HTTPS scheme should be used, because form authentication does not provide ad-hoc encryption and the request body is often sent in plain text.
 For the sake of simplicity, SSL is not covered in Music Store application.
 Listing {{fsmusiclogon}} shows how basic form authentication was implemented in Music Store.